01-edu/public/subjects/DPxAI/transform-objects/README.md

 Let's move away from objects a bit, and discover a notion we will use later. `Duplicating a String with Placeholders`!

-Declare a variable `duplicate` that repeats the provided variable sentence, separated by a comma, and adds an exclamation mark at the end.
+Declare a variable `duplicate` that repeats the provided variable `sentence`, separated by a comma, and adds an exclamation mark at the end.

-> For example, if sentence is "Hello there", we expect "Hello there, Hello there!".
+> For example, if `sentence` is "Hello there", we expect "Hello there, Hello there!".

 **What a good occasion to apply what you learned in using generative AI and documentations to understand duplicating a string with placeholders!
 Now you are capable to find the information everywhere;)**